There are now 3 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) analyse a range of significant literary and theoretical works which engage with ideas of civilisation and barbarism; (2) understand the development of European concepts of civilisation, civility and civil society and their opposites, 'nature' and 'barbarism'; (3) understand contemporary debates about topics such as Eurocentrism, the legacies of colonialism and the Holocaust, and the relationships between European, Western and non-Western cultures and civilisations; (4) apply the principles of ethical research, analytical thinking, clear writing and correct documentation in written assignments; and (5) communicate orally and interact constructively and productively in interpersonal (classroom) situations.
+Students are able to (1) analyse a range of significant literary and theoretical works that engage with ideas of civilisation and barbarism; (2) demonstrate understanding of the development of European concepts of civilisation, civility and civil society and their opposites, 'nature' and 'barbarism'; (3) apply the principles of ethical research, analytical thinking, clear writing and correct documentation in written assignments; and (4) communicate orally and interact constructively and productively in interpersonal (classroom) situations.

-- Typically this unit is assessed in the following ways: (1) written assignments; (2) online quizzes; and (3) tutorial participation.
+Indicative assessments in this unit are as follows: (1) critical analysis; (2) research essay; and (3) tutorial participation.
 Further information is available in the unit outline.